NadavYakobovich/E-Commerce_WebShop_Project/README.md

 * Option to register to the site and login
 * Each user have a personal product cart, where he can add/delete products to it and see the total price
 * Management page for the admin to add, edit and delete products
+* Orders Tab in the management page, where the admin can see all the orders of his shop and their details

 ### Screenshot display from the webapp
 * The web shop is current an electronic commerce website that allows customers to directly buy goods  from a seller over the Internet using a web browser.